- Department of Economics

 How Can We Help?

-If you have additional questions about the Economics degree programs at Penn State, please send e-mail to Russ Chuderewicz, Advisor to honors students; Lisa Brooks, Chad Eline and Nimisha Thakur -on leave.
-Academic Advisor; or Gay Catherman , Undergraduate Staff Assistant.
+If you have additional questions about the Economics degree programs at Penn State, please send e-mail to Russ Chuderewicz, Adviser to honors students; Academic Advisers: (Lisa Brooks, Rachel Northamer or Lori Campbell); or Gay Catherman , Undergraduate Staff Assistant.

 Or contact us at: